PrefectHQ/prefect/docs/tutorials/projects.md

 The main components of a project are 3 files:

-- [`deployment.yaml`](/concepts/projects/#the-deployment-yaml-file): a YAML file that can be used to persist settings for one or more flow deployments
+- [`deployment.yaml`](/concepts/projects/#the-deployment-yaml-file): a YAML file that can be used to specify settings for one or more flow deployments
 - [`prefect.yaml`](/concepts/projects/#the-prefect-yaml-file): a YAML file that contains procedural instructions for how to build relevant artifacts for this project's deployments, push those artifacts, and retrieve them at runtime by a Prefect worker
 - [`.prefect/`](/concepts/projects/#the-prefect-directory): a hidden directory that designates the root for your project; basic metadata about the workflows within this project are stored here